-- Free up some space in your computer.
-When an antivirus is scanning your computer, the number of files you have in your computer affects how long the scanning take place.
+- Free up some space on your computer.
+When antivirus is scanning your computer, the number of files you have in your computer affects how long the scanning takes place.
 You can help your antivirus by freeing your computer of some unneeded files.
 Delete installer files that you have no more need for, especially ones that you can download later.
-Usually those you can download later are much more updated than the installer saved in your computer so it’s better to use that one instead.
-For archiving files you don’t use or need, use a cloud or external storage option and free up your computer.
+Usually, those you can download later are much more updated than the installer saved in your computer, so it’s better to use that one instead.
+For archiving files, you don’t use or need, use a cloud or external storage option and free up your computer.
 If you’re concerned with the security of your files, make sure they are password protected.

-- Stop startup of unnecessary applications.
+- Stop the startup of unnecessary applications.
 Some applications are started up when you open your computer.
-Stopping applications that you don’t need running during startup may reduce the consumption of RAM and speed up your computer.
+Stopping applications that you don’t need running during startup may reduce RAM consumption and speed up your computer.

 It is important to note that there are times these tips don’t usually work.
-When this happens there can be no doubt that you most likely just need more RAM in your PC.
-Laptops these days have around 4 to 8GB of RAM, the highest being 16GB of RAM.
+When this happens, there can be no doubt that you most likely need more RAM in your PC.
+These days, laptops have around 4 to 8GB of RAM, the highest being 16GB of RAM.
 Traditional desktop PCs beat this by having 64GB to 128GB of RAM.
 If your PC or laptop has an extra slot for RAM, you can usually add more, provided it is compatible with your PC.

 Finally take time to note which applications tend to use more RAM than others.
 You can see which ones via the Task Manager in Windows, or something similar for the other OS options.
 If you do this, you can decide which applications you can have open at a time to avoid them using up too much RAM.
 For Windows, you can also try using an external device and dedicate it to ReadyBoost to increase the cache your computer is using.
 As long as you take note of the computer’s RAM, you won’t need to worry too much.